 Enjoy a leisurely breakfast, you'll transfer to the airport and catch the 30-minute flight north to Pemba Island.
 If you thought Zanzibar was a tropical paradise, wait until you see Pemba—it's regarded as the most beautiful of all the islands in this archipelago.
 This jewel was dubbed El Huthera or "The Green" by early Omani sailors.
 Ever since, Pemba has managed to retain its laid-back charm and even today remains unspoiled by modern civilization.
 There are very few modes of transport and limited accommodations here, so expect the very definition of a rustic, barefoot beach holiday.

-That said, there are many optional activities to keep you occupied over the next couple of days.
+Take your pick from a long list of optional activities to keep you occupied over the next couple of days.
 Pemba is one of Tanzania's top diving and snorkeling destinations, making it a playground for water lovers.
 For example, located between Pemba and mainland Tanzania is the Pemba Canal, which is 6,561 feet (2,000 m) deep and home to diverse sea life like barracuda, tuna, sharks, and even whales.

-Nature is another highlight of this island.
+Nature is another highlight of the island.
 The lack of infrastructure combined with the many clove, mango, and coconut groves lining green hills and fertile valleys make this a huge draw for spiritualists and traditional healers.
 One of the most memorable ways to pass the time is to lie under a blanket of stars as the scent of clove carries in the ocean breeze and the sounds of tropical birds lull you to sleep.
 Other activities include visiting the Mkame Ndume Ruins (an abandoned 15th-century palace) and enjoying fresh seafood and delicious Swahili cuisine.
 At the end of your stay, you'll return to Zanzibar.

-Day 14: Depart Tanzania
+Day 14: Fly to Arusha, Depart

 Farewell, Africa

-After breakfast, enjoy one last stroll along the powdery white beaches of Zanzibar.
+After breakfast, enjoy one last stroll along the powdery white beaches of Pemba.
 You'll transfer to the airport and fly to Arusha to catch your connecting flight home at the appropriate time.
 Safe travels!

 More Great Tanzania Itineraries

 Looking for more inspiration for your trip to Tanzania?
-Check out these other Tanzania itineraries, explore more ways to spend two weeks in Tanzania, or discover the best time to visit Tanzania.
+Check out these other Tanzania itineraries, explore more ways to spend two weeks in Tanzania, or discover the best time to visit Tanzania

 Map